El Naddaha

-En-Naddāha (Egyptian Arabic: النداهة "the caller") is an Egyptian legend of a naiad-like female spirit who calls men to the Nile, most likely to their death or disappearance.
-It is specially well known in rural Egypt, both within Lower and Upper Egypt, along the Nile and the Nile's water canals, the agricultural-based area of Egypt.
+En-Naddāha (Egyptian Arabic: النداهة "the caller") is an Egyptian legend of a naiad-like female spirit who calls men to the Nile, leading to their death or disappearance.
+It is especially well known in the rural and agriculture-based areas of Egypt along the Nile and the Nile's water canals.

 History

-The origin and the exact place in Egypt where the legend originated are unknown.
-The story was more popular in the 20th century when Egypt was less urban than it is now, and people would spend more time closer to the Nile and the Nile's water canals.
-Children would play by its shores after school had released them, and young men would chat there at night.
-It has become less popular in urban areas at present, though it is still familiar to the youth, and it is still popular in rural Egypt.
+The exact origin of this legend is unknown.
+The story was more popular during the 20th century when Egypt was less urban than it is now, and people would spend more time close to the Nile and the Nile's water canals.
+Children would play by its shores after school, and young men would chat there at night.
+The myth has become less popular in urban areas at present, though it is still familiar to the youth, and well known in rural Egypt.